 White Rock Road.

-As we took the curve I thought that the rains might hold off to after we are done in Latrobe?
+As we took the curve, I wondered if the rain might hold off until after we leave Latrobe?
 We will see if I am right.

 We rolled up a long piece of straight track on this section of the railroad.